-Tutor and artist, Hamish Oakley-Browne helped develop the student’s designs, demonstrated lino cutting and printing techniques, and helped the students to create 4 x A5 paper prints featuring their own unique designs to take away with them.
+Tutor and artist, Hamish Oakley-Browne helped to develop the student’s designs.
+He helped the students to create 4 x A5 paper prints featuring their own unique designs to take away with them.

 You don’t have to be arty to do this workshop!
 It’s a chance to relax and unwind as well as to discover your creative side.

 “It was a wonderful experience for me to participate in the workshop.
-I learned to carve and get my print on my T-Shirt and on paper.
-This helped me to explore new skills and abilities such as drawing, tracing, carving, inking, and printing.
-I was really interested in the old-fashioned presses which were used before digital technology to print newspapers and magazines.
-The atmosphere, the instructor Hamish and experience was fantastic in every way. “ – Sajith
+I learned to carve and get my print on a T-Shirt and on paper.
+This helped me to explore new skills and abilities such as drawing, tracing, carving, inking and printing.
+I was really interested in the old-fashioned presses which were used before digital technology.
+The atmosphere, the instructor Hamish and the experience was fantastic in every way!”

-With recent advances in biological, cognitive and neurological science, there are new forms of evidence on the arts and the brain.
-For example, cognitive neuroscientists found that creating art reduces cortisol levels (markers for stress) and that through art people can induce positive mental states.
+With recent advances in neurological science, there are new forms of evidence on the arts and the brain.
+For example, cognitive neuroscientists found that creating art reduces cortisol levels (markers for stress).
+Therefore, through art people can induce positive mental states.
 These studies are part of a new field of research, called neuroesthetics: the scientific study of the neurobiological basis of the arts.

-As a free-lance arts facilitator, he works contractually on funded community arts projects such as the alternative education initiative Te Kakano Ahau and Quarry Arts Youth Scholarship Program.
-More recently he received a media grants award which funded a six-month creative project in association with Like Minds Like Us to raise awareness and reduce stigma around recovery from Mental distress.
+Hamish works contractually on funded community arts projects such as Te Kakano Ahau and Quarry Arts Youth Scholarship Program.
+He received a Media Grants Award which funded a six-month creative project in association with Like Minds Like Us to raise awareness and reduce stigma around recovery from Mental distress.